evanhanawalt/vaporwave/README.md

 I saw [this site](https://trashtastetour22.com/), tested my HTML/CSS skills by trying to mimic it, and learned some new tricks along the way.

+The site does not work for mobile devices.
+Maybe I will attempt to add that in the future.

 ## Instructions

 local Dev: `npm run dev`